marianesfg/windows-uwp.pt-br/windows-apps-src/design/style/color.md

 ![tema escuro](images/color/dark-theme.svg)

-Por padrão, o tema do aplicativo UWP é a preferência de tema do usuário das Configurações do Windows ou o tema do padrão do dispositivo (ou seja, escuro no Xbox).
-No entanto, você pode definir o tema do aplicativo UWP.
+Por padrão, o tema do aplicativo do Windows é a preferência de tema do usuário das Configurações do Windows ou o tema do padrão do dispositivo (ou seja, escuro no Xbox).
+No entanto, é possível definir o tema do aplicativo do Windows.

 ### <a name="changing-the-theme"></a>Alterar o tema